spinalcordtoolbox/sct_docker/README.rst

       docker load --input sct-3.2.1-official-ubuntu_18.04.tar

-    After the --input parameter you can include the complete path where the docker image is located.
+  **Note:** After the --input parameter you can include the complete path where the docker image is located.
 In the example it is assumed that the image is in the current directory

 #.
 If you are **NOT** using Docker Toolbox skip this step.
 To avoid memory issues when running the SCT is important to increment the default amount of RAM (1GB) of the Docker VM.
 To do this: